INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-For illustration purpose, let's consider a 1-dimensional observations: explaining the price as a function of a single feature, for instance the ground living area.
+For illustration purpose, let's consider a 1-dimensional observations: explaining the price as a function of a single feature, for instance the gross living area.

 ---